5outh/nanoscope/README.md

 ## Contributing

 Feature requests, pull requests, code reviews, comments and concerns are more than welcome.
-If you have an issue with nanoscope, please file it on github.
+If you have an issue with nanoscope, please file it [on github](https://github.com/5outh/nanoscope/issues).
 When submitting pull requests, please create a feature branch and explain in detail what you've changed and why.

-Before adding features, please submit a feature request.
+Before adding features, please submit a feature request through the issue tracker on github.
 I will not add features to nanoscope blindly, but would love to hear your ideas!
-Once a feature request is approved, anyone can feel free to work on it and submit a pull request for review.
+Once a feature request is approved (I'll just comment saying it's cool), anyone can work on it and submit a pull request for review.

 When submitting pull requests, please:

 1. Make sure that tests are passing (run `npm test` with mocha installed globally (`npm install -g mocha`)), and
 2. Add at least one test that tests the feature you are adding or fixing.

 All PRs will be run through Travis for automatic testing and Coveralls for code coverage information.
-If the code coverage has dropped, be prepared to explain why in your pull request.
+If the code coverage percentage has dropped, be prepared to explain why in your pull request.

-Thanks your support of the project!
+Thanks your support of the project, and happy hacking!

 ## License